OpenTermsArchive/contrib-versions/Myspace/Privacy Policy.md

     For more information, please see Section 10 below titled "Managing Your Information On, And Communications From, Myspace."

-    20. To Support And Improve The Myspace Services
+    20. To Support And Improve The Myspace Services And The Services Of IMH Affiliates

     Many of the Myspace Services are free to Users because they are supported by advertising.
 We strive to make the advertising on the Myspace Services as relevant to you as possible.
 As a result, you may be served ads that are personalized based on, for example, your location, age, gender, content consumption, connections and other information, and we and third parties may use Web Technologies to deliver these ads.
 Additionally, we may share your Personal Information, Demographic Information, Usage Information, Device Identifiers, and any other information that we receive or collect with our partners (including IMH affiliates and our third-party advertising partners) in order to enable customization of the advertising displayed on the Myspace Services, other websites across the internet and other platforms, services and networks, including mobile and other connected Device platforms, and for other purposes not prohibited by this Policy.
 The parties with whom we may share your information may in turn share your information with others.
+If you do not wish for Myspace to use or share your information for purposes of personalized advertising, please click here to adjust your Profile Settings.
 For additional information regarding the privacy practices of our third-party advertising partners, as well as the choices that they may make available to you, please click here.

     22. To Deliver Social Advertising To You And Your Friends

     Myspace and Myspace’s ad-technology provider(s), including, for example, any IMH-affiliated company, and third-party providers, may also use Profile Content (both Public Information and Restricted Information) when delivering advertisements to you, your Myspace connections, other Users, and other users on any IMH-affiliated company advertising network or third-party advertising networks, including for example, by including your full name, username and/or photo in, or in connection with, sponsored content and advertisements.

-    We may, from time to time, offer you options to manage this type of social advertising via your Profile Settings, and Myspace will, and will require Specific Media or other providers to make good faith efforts to respect Profile Settings when delivering social advertisements.
-For any additional information on these setting options, please click here.
+    If you do not wish for Myspace to use or share your information for purposes of personalized advertising, please click here.

     25. To Protect The Rights Of Myspace And Our Users, And To Comply With Legal Process